arunkv7/arunkv7.github.io/_pages/about.md

   - /about.html
 ---

+I am currently Assistant Professor in Chemical Engineering at Saintgits College of Engineering, Kottayam, Kerala.

-I am a Postdoctoral Fellow at Fluid Dynamics and Turbulence group at TIFR-ICTS (International Centre for Theoretical Sciences), Bangalore.
+Previously, I was a postdoctoral fellow from 2022-2025 at Fluid Dynamics and Turbulence group at TIFR-ICTS (International Centre for Theoretical Sciences), Bangalore.

 My research interests are mainly in the areas of Fluid Mechanics and Applied Mathematics.
 I mainly use tools such as perturbation methods, asymptotic analysis and also often employ numerical methods as required.